blenderskool/clown-pass-blender/README.md

 <h2>DEPRECATED!
-Blender 2.8 now comes with Cryptomatte which is similar and must better</h2>
+Blender 2.8 now comes with Cryptomatte which is similar and much better</h2>

 # Clown Mask Pass in Blender